The Bangladesh Genocide (1971)

 The green of East Pakistan will have to be painted red.— Maj.
 Gen. Rao Farman Ali (Pakistan Army)

 Post the creation of Bangladesh, Sheikh Mujib personally involved himself in reintegrating these women into the society.
 In order to help them escape the social stigma, he referred to them as 'Birangona' or brave women.
-But this was perhaps too little to restore their honour, dignity and highlight their courage.
-On the contrary, it didn't even help prevent their ostracism from the society.
+But this was perhaps too little to restore their honour, dignity, let alone highlight their courage.
+On the contrary, it didn't even help prevent their ostracism from their families and the society.
 Many were murdered in cold blood by their own while many traumatized victims embraced death.
 Few were even compelled to kill their half-Pakistani babies.
 Even though the war ended, but their sufferings were far from over.
-Perhaps one of the first and most important, initiative that the government of Bangladesh took, was the creation of a body called Bangladesh Women’s Rehabilitation Board (BWRB) on 18 February 1972.
-Board had two prime objectives.
+Perhaps one of the first and most important, initiative that the government of Bangladesh took was, the creation of a body called Bangladesh Women’s Rehabilitation Board (BWRB) on 18 February 1972.
+The BWRB had two prime objectives.
 First, to organise clinical services wherever possible in Bangladesh to provide medical treatment to the rape victims.
 Secondly to plan, organise and establish facilities and institutions, especially vocational training centers, to effectively rehabilitate thousands of destitute women in need of immediate help.
 Destitute women were not necessarily ‘violated women’ but were considered to be ‘war-affected’ - who had either lost their husbands or the bread earners of the family or had lost their property during the war.
 In line with the objective, abortions camps were also organised in several parts of the country.
 Though, a lot of these women had already conceived or were due which only added to the government woes.
 These war babies were just as unwanted as their mothers.
 The government, as well as foreign agencies/organisations, then organised adoption camps for facilitating the adoption of these war babies.
 Canada was among one of the first countries to undertake adoptions followed by the US as well as many European countries.

 Dr. Bina D'Costa, who focuses on human rights, justice and security issues in South Asia was amongst the few on the forefront of taking up this cause.
 She even managed to track down the Australian obstetrician, Geoffrey Davis, who was brought to Dhaka in February 1972 by the London based International Planned Parenthood Federation (IPPF) and the United Nations.
 Davis was tasked with performing late-term abortions and facilitating the large-scale international adoption of the war babies born to Bangladeshi women.
 He remained there for a period of six months.
 According to Dr. Davis, these women were treated in the worst possible way by their husbands or family members.
 He says, “And the men didn’t want to talk about it at all!
 Because according to them the women had been defiled.
 If they had been defiled they had no status at all.
 They might as well be dead.
 And men killed them.
 I couldn’t believe it!”
 Rape victims suffered from both sides.
 While interviewing him Bina was also apprised of the strategy of the Pakistani soldiers.
 Davis describes, “They’d keep the infantry back and put artillery ahead and they would shell the hospitals and schools.
 And that caused absolute chaos in the town.
 And then the infantry would go in and begin to segregate the women.
 Apart from little children, all those that were sexually matured would be segregated.
 And then the women would be put in the compound under guard and made available to the troops.”